davidjosephhayes/spotticker/README.md

     sleep 5
     @midori -e Fullscreen -a http://localhost:1337

-When you're finished, click ^X, Y, and hit Enter to save your changes.
+Be sure to save your changes!

 <h3>Enabling Node.js to start on boot</h3>